sandiiarov/graphql/README.md

 }
 ```

-And then, based on `type`, you decide what fragment to use.
+And then, based on `__typename`, you decide what fragment to use.
+Not familiar with this "inline fragments" syntax in GraphQL?
+[Check this...](https://graphql.org/learn/queries/#inline-fragments)

 ## Output Types